 Dharchula- An Ancient Gateway to Kailash Mansarovar

 Dharchula town is a delightful destination for mountaineering, trekking, adventure enthusiast, birder, and Kailash Mansarovar pilgrims as well.
-It is a blissful stopover for Mount Kailash pilgrimage and an ancient gateway to the Kailash Mansarovar Yatra.
+It is a blissful stopover for the Mount Kailash pilgrimage and an ancient gateway to the Kailash Mansarovar Yatra.

 The Dharchula – Lipulekh Pass

 The government has recently transformed the traditional trade route into a modern 80-kilometer road, known as the Pithoragarh-Tawaghat-Ghatiabagarh road.
 This roadway begins at Ghatiabagarh and concludes at Lipulekh Pass, a historical entranceway to the Kailash Mansarovar Yatra.

 This 80-kilometer expedition entails a remarkable ascent from an elevation of 6,000 feet to a towering height of 17,060 feet above sea level, offering a thrilling journey through breathtaking scenery.

 The updated route entails a drive from Delhi to Pithoragarh, spanning approximately 490 kilometers.
 From there, the journey continues with 130 kilometers of road travel, followed by a 79-kilometer trek lasting roughly five days, from Ghatiabgarh to Lipulekh Pass across the border.
 On the other side, a 97-kilometer car ride awaits, followed by a 43-kilometer Parikrama around the sacred site.

 Located in the Pithoragarh district of Uttarakhand, Dharchula sprawls at an elevation of 915 meters above sea level.
 It is situated along the Kailash Mansarovar and Chota Kailash routes, adding to its significance as a destination for spiritual and adventure tourism.